-Based on the CHED-UniFAST's website, https://unifast.gov.ph/hei-list.php, a total of 2,411 HEIs participated in the TES Program, 565 of which are state universities and colleges (SUCs), 123 of which are local universities and colleges (LUCs), and 1,723 are Private Higher Education Institutions (PHEIs).
+Based on the CHED-UniFAST's website, a total of 2,411 HEIs participated in the TES Program, 565 of which are state universities and colleges (SUCs), 123 of which are local universities and colleges (LUCs), and 1,723 are Private Higher Education Institutions (PHEIs).
 On top of bridge financing these HEIs, the Bank has the opportunity to establish new business relationships with HEIs and offer other banking products/services which will bring in additional income to the Bank.

 b.
 Education Service Contracting (ESC) Bridge Financing Program.
-A lending facility offered by the Bank to finance 80% of the school's billing application under the ESC Program of DepED but should not be less than P200,000 while awaiting the release of the fund from DepED.
+A lending facility offered by the Bank to finance 80% of the school's billing application under the ESC Program of the Department of Education (DepEd) but should not be less than P200,000 while awaiting the release of the fund from DepEd.
 The Bank allocated P1 billion for the program.